 What I liked:

 Going into this movie I had no expectations.
-I didn't hear whether it was good or bad, and this was several weeks after it had opened.
+I didn’t hear whether it was good or bad, and this was several weeks after it had opened.
 I found the movie both smart and funny.
 The dialogue and situations ring true to life, with all the comedic and dramatic twists and turns.
 I was pleasantly surprised that Seth Rogen could pull off the leading man role.
-Paul Rudd is golden as ever, especially during the trip to Las Vegas scene.
+Paul Rudd is golden as ever, especially during the trip to the Las Vegas scene.